 If you're a freelancer, you'll be responsible for your own professional development and will need to consider the cost and time taken to complete courses.

-It's important that you keep up to date with technical and multimedia developments, especially following the expansion of digital radio.
+It's important that you keep up to date with technical and multimedia developments, especially following the expansion of digital radio and the increasing popularity of podcasts.

 Relevant online articles, videos and recordings on themes such as making radio features and connecting with listeners, are available at BBC Academy.